csci50-cbutler/e28/independent-study/README.md

 ### What is a Shader?
 A simple explanation of a shader is that it is a program that tells the computer how to render pixels to create a shading effect.
 You need 2 shaders for 2D models and 3 for 3D.
 This is required for development for any type of AR/VR experience.
 WebGL uses JavaScript libraries for 2D and 3D graphics.
 It simplifies the development of 2D and 3D models without needing to know how to develop the shaders that create the 2D and 3D effects.

 There is support for "texture" as well.
 This manages the imagery within an environment.
 Texture is used to add the look and feel of a person, animal, landscape, building or any other thing, that helps create a scene.
+The use of texture and depth together are used to create objects and the scenes in 2D or 3D.

 After these multi-dimensional objects are created, movement and control is added to create movement throughout a scene and a way for a user to control the movement.